 We have a small cloakroom area in the Pavilion for the exclusive use of MCC Members who are spending their day in the Pavilion.

-The Ground gets very full on Test Match days and we suggest you avoid bringing large luggage items with you as far as possible.
-You will need to keep your bags with you at your seat.
+The Ground gets very full on Test Match days and we suggest you avoid bringing large luggage items with you.
+You will need to keep your bags with you at your seat at all times.

-You’ll also want to be aware that for the security of everyone here, we search all bags coming into the Ground on Test Match days.
+For the security of everyone, we search all bags coming into the Ground on Test Match days.

 Timings can be affected by the weather, and by the progress of the game, but below is general guide for your day.